Gender pay gap report

 2. Raven’s Gender Profile

-Data collected on employees as of 5 April 2023 (the snapshot date) shows the following workforce gender breakdown in relation to those who received their normal pay for the hours they worked:
+Data collected on employees as of 5 April 2025 (the snapshot date) shows the following workforce breakdown in relation to those who received normal pay for hours worked:

 3. Gender Pay Results

 iii.
-Pay quartiles by gender (these quartiles are set out in the reporting requirements):
+Pay quartiles by gender as set out in the reporting requirements:

 vi.
-The percentage of male employees who received a bonus is 45% and the percentage of female employee who received a bonus is 55%.
+Of the employees who received a bonus, the percentage of male employees is 100% and the percentage of female employee is 0%.

 4. Commentary